New Introduction (5-2015)

 Democrats have made the absence of stockpiles of weapons of mass destruction in Iraq a theme in their criticism of the Bush administration’s decision to go to war in 2003….

-3) AMMAN, Jordan (CNN) — Jordanian authorities said Monday they have broken up an alleged al Qaeda plot that would have unleashed a deadly cloud of chemicals in the heart of Jordan’s capital, Amman.
+Quite a few years ago Jordanian officials thwarted a chemical attack on their soil.
+In fact, it would have been successful minus faulty equipment giving authorities time enough to discover the plot.
+(AMMAN, Jordan [CNN]) ~ Jordanian authorities said Monday they have broken up an alleged al Qaeda plot that would have unleashed a deadly cloud of chemicals in the heart of Jordan’s capital, Amman.

 At issue is the presence of a large quantity of sulfuric acid among the tons of chemicals seized by Jordanian authorities.
 Sulfuric acid can be used as a blister agent, but it more commonly can increase the size of conventional explosions, according to U.S. officials.
 Nevertheless, U.S. intelligence officials called the capture of tons of chemicals that together could create several large conventional explosions “a big deal.”
 The plot was within days of being carried out, Jordanian officials said, when security forces broke it up April 20.